plblum/jivs/planning/Design Jivs-DOM.md

 - replacing any `DomServices` child service;
 - replacing the complete `IDomDispatcherService`, including with a fully registered service such as the one supplied by `jivs-simpledom`;
 - registering alternate dispatcher factories;
-- implementing concrete dispatcher subclasses and `findConsumers()` methods for applications that do not use `jivs-simpledom`;
+- implementing concrete dispatcher subclasses and `findElements()` methods for applications that do not use `jivs-simpledom`;
 - supplying dispatcher-specific options through typed application wrappers while the core API keeps factory options opaque;
 - replacing installer-owned factories;
 - defining custom roles and presentation names;